 • The links above provide information about the attributes of well-fitted, high-quality masks.

 • All in-person gatherings should be scheduled with the Office Administrator.

-2. The area for outdoor events on campus should be large enough to accommodate social distancing for the number of anticipated attendees.
+2. The area for outdoor events on campus should be large enough to accommodate physical distancing for those who wish to keep a distance from others.
 Eating and drinking are allowed outdoors.
 Participants may engage in soft singing if they wear well-fitted, high-quality masks.
 Otherwise, masks are not required.

 3. Religious education events for children five and older may be held in-person on campus, either indoors or outdoors.
-Childcare in the nursery for children under age 5 will not resume until vaccines are widely available for that age group.
+Now that vaccines are available for children who are at least 6 months old, childcare in the nursery has resumed for children who are 6 months or older.
 All children are welcome to attend worship services indoors or to participate in broadcast activities in their homes.

 4. The Board will track incidence rates and other relevant data for this area and, in consultation with staff, will review these guidelines at least once a month.
 If data trends suggest a need for additional caution, the Board will decide whether to suspend in-person activities or to increase restrictions on gatherings, both for on-campus and off-campus events.
 The Board will consider decreasing restrictions if data trends indicate that might be appropriate.

 5. People should not attend in-person events if they:

 • have possible COVID-19 symptoms: fever (100.4 degrees Fahrenheit or higher), chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, UNLESS you have had a negative PCR test or two negative rapid antigen tests 24 hours or more apart (a single rapid antigen test in the face of COVID-19 symptoms is not considered reliable); or